And what to do if you're missing key vitamins and minerals

 "If you’re an adult and it feels like you’re having growing pains — like you had as a kid — tell your doctor," Graham says.

-For adults, the RDA of vitamin D is 60 IU.
+For adults, the RDA of vitamin D is 600 IU (800 IU for adults age 71 and older).
 Foods rich in vitamin D include salmon, herring, sardines, canned tuna, oysters, shrimp and mushrooms.
 Or, choose cow's milk, soy milk, orange juice, oatmeal and cereals that are fortified with vitamin D.

 You can also get your daily dose by going out into the sunshine for 10 minutes without sunscreen (if you're going to be outdoors longer than that, make sure to put that sunscreen on to protect against potentially damaging UV rays).